 6. The Sardine Run, South Africa

-Divers can be dropped in the middle of the feeding frenzy for a chance to see some of the 18,000 dolphins which chase sardines every year.
-Divers not only get to see them in impressive numbers but also witness the mammals showing off their intelligence as they cooperate to hunt the huge shoals.
+Divers are dropped in the middle of the feeding frenzy for a chance to see some of the 18,000 dolphins that chase sardines every year.
+Divers not only get to see them in impressive numbers, but also witness them showing off their intelligence as they cooperate to hunt the huge shoals.

-When to Go: May to July for the Sardine Run, though dolphins are present year round
+When To Go: May to July for the Sardine Run, although dolphins are present year-round

 Type of Dolphins: Bottlenose and common dolphins